Whistler Blackcomb Ski Instructor Jobs

 Accommodation and Food

-You will live in Whistler Blackcomb staff housing which is located on Blackcomb Mountain very close to the lifts.
+You will have a guaranteed place to live in Whistler Blackcomb staff housing which is located on Blackcomb Mountain very close to the lifts.
 You’ll live here for the whole season, even during your training when you are not officially employed.
+Housing is a real premium in Whistler, and our participants always comment how pleased they are that it is confirmed before arrival.

-The accommodation is made up of self contained flats, each having two bedrooms, a lounge, bathroom and small kitchen.
+The accommodation is made up of self-contained flats, each having two bedrooms, a lounge, bathroom and small kitchen.
 Each caters for four people so you should expect to share a room.
-The Oyster group is usually put in the same building.
-You will usually get a meal on the days that you are working and there is a meal deal for staff close to the accommodation (currently $7 for a three-course meal!), however for the rest of the time you will be self catering and you should ensure you can cook a few easy dishes before you depart!
+You will usually get lunch provided on the days that you are working and there is a meal deal for staff in a building close to where you will be living (currently $7 for a three-course meal!), however for the rest of the time you will be self-catering.

-During the Whistler University Level 1 course the fee for the accommodation is included.
-Once you finish the course and start work, the money for the accommodation will be deducted from your pay cheque at the rate of approx $11 (1 hour pay) per night.
+During the four week Level 1 course the fee for the accommodation is included.
+Once you finish the course and start work, the money for the accommodation will be deducted from your pay cheque at the rate of approx $13 (roughly an hour’s pay) per night.
+WiFi is included in the rent.

-- Qualify as a ski instructor at the beginning of the season, leaving the majority of the season to work and earn
+- Qualify as a CSIA Level 1 ski instructor at the beginning of the season, leaving the majority of the season to work and earn.

-- Live as a local in one of the world’s most popular ski resorts
+- Live as a local in one of the world’s best and most popular ski resorts, regularly voted #1 in North America.

 Whyshould I do this?

-This is our most popular long-term programme.
-We think the reason for this is that it combines getting a qualification with working full time in a highly responsible job.
-We are proud that so many of our participants have come through recommendations from siblings, family members and friends.
-With two families we have even reached the third generation of brother/sister!
+This is our most popular long-term programme for people looking to spend their gap year skiing.
+We are proud that so many of our participants have come through recommendations from family and friends.

-If you are a confident skier and have a great rapport with kids through your childcare experience, this is a perfect opportunity to boost both areas.
+If you are a confident skier and have a great rapport with children, this is a perfect opportunity to boost both areas, gain a qualification and also improve your ski instructing experience.

 Dual-national Tory (she is British and Canadian) took her gap year in Tremblant, went back to the UK to complete her degree and returned to Whistler to become a ski instructor.
 She is married to Mike, one of Whistler’s most respected ski instructors, and they have two young children.
 Tory’s full time job is as the Senior Manager at Whistler.com.
 She has been our representative since 2004 and knows what she’s talking about, having done it herself!

 On arrival, Tory will arrange a short orientation course and be in close contact with you over the first couple of days.
 As time goes on, Tory will take more of a back seat and be there as a helpful friend should you need any help or advice.
-Once a month Tory hosts a meet up with the Oyster group where we provide a few drinks and snacks which gives you the opportunity to chat through any issues you might have.
+Once a month Tory hosts a meet up with the Oyster group where we provide either a meal, drinks or activity which gives you the opportunity to chat through any issues you might have.
 Tory is a local expert on where to go and what to see in the area.

 Our representatives are there to be a helpful friend to you and steer you through difficulties of any kind.
 Tory will keep us updated on your health and welfare throughout.